siddharthghiya/siddharthghiya.github.io/_pages/about.md

   - /about.html
 ---

-I recently graduated from the Masters in Mechanical Engineering (Research) program at Carnegie Mellon University.
-I was a Graduate Assistant at the Advanced Agent Robotics Technology Lab, and was advised by Prof. Katia Sycara.
-I am broadly interested in the application to deep reinforcment learning algorithms to multi-agent syatems.
-I have also taken courses and have done projets in the areas of path planning and controls.
-Before coming to CMU, I did my undergraduate studies at Thapar University, India.
+Hi, I am Siddharth!
+I completed my Master's in Mechanical Engineering at Carnegie Mellon University in May 2020.
+During my Master's, I worked with Dr.Katia Sycara at the Advanced Agent Robotics Lab.
+While at CMU, the focus of my research was on the application of deep reinforcement learning algorithms to multi-agent systems.
+My research interests are in the fields of multi-agent systems, deep reinforcement learning, deep learning, machine learning, and path planning.
+Before my Master's at CMU, I completed my undergrad in Mechanical Engineering at Thapar University, Patiala.